Hyderabad is ready to celebrate spring’s renewal with joyful traditions and festive feasts

 Brunch that matters

 Food Exchange will bring you a culinary voyage unlike any other with its Easter Hop Brunch.
 Envision a table laden with the freshest, most colourful springtime delights, each dish artfully prepared to entice your taste buds and elevate your brunch experience to new heights.
 As you immerse yourself in the savours of the season, the joyful ambience is enhanced by the laughter and excitement of our Easter egg hunt — a festive activity that promises fun and joy for guests of all ages.
-It’s the perfect opportunity to gather your loved ones, from family to friends, and create special memories amidst a backdrop of culinary excellence and springtime bliss. `2,500 for two.
-At Shamshabad.
+It’s the perfect opportunity to gather your loved ones, from family to friends, and create special memories amidst a backdrop of culinary excellence and springtime bliss.
+INR 2,499 upwards.
+At Novotel Hyderabad Convention Centre, Hitech City.

 Season’s bounty